-Unrealistic expectations from women: F.A.I.L.UR.E is a conjecture.
+Unrealistic expectations from women: F.A.I.L.UR.E is conjecture.
 When men fail, it’s okay.
 If women stumble, they are penalized disproportionately.
-These unrealistic expectations from women is the subject of a study by Stanford University’s Cecilia L. Ridgeway published in the Journal of Social Issues.
+These unrealistic expectations from women are the subject of a study by Stanford University’s Cecilia L. Ridgeway published in the Journal of Social Issues.
 Moreover, Lean In/McKinsey & Company report lays down how there are 30% more chances of women who negotiate to be labeled intimidating.

 Policy issues: Women don’t have enough opportunities to manage family roles and childcare responsibilities being the primary caretakers at home.
 Not to mention, there is a dearth of concomitant training and leadership development initiatives.